andresilm/webservice_calculator/README.md

 A simple calculator web service

 ## Requirements
-- Eclipse Mars.1 or newer with Maven 3 plugin
+- Eclipse Mars.1 with Maven 3 plugin
-or
-- Maven 3.x to build from command line
+- Maven 3.3.3 to build from command line

 ## How to build
 ### From shell: